 How then, should atheists respond to such stories?
 Perhaps we need to determine what is more important: destroying the myths or seeing lives put back on the right track.
 Take Alcoholics Anonymous (AA), a program devoted to helping substance abusers get clean.
 AA’s appeal to a “higher power” drives many atheists nuts.
 Pointing to AA’s group and accountability dynamics, atheists rightly say that a “higher power” has nothing to with substance abusers kicking their habits.
 Fine, but participants “believe” God is helping them to work the program, to take another step forward in their continued sobriety.
 Are programs such as AA a crutch?
 Sure, but all of us, now and then, need crutches to helps us walk.

 Should we ridicule and demean those who find help and support from religiously oriented institutions and programs?
 Isn’t the ultimate goal the betterment of society?
 Yes, I wish people could find help without getting entangled in the mind-numbing web of Evangelical Christianity.
-I wish my nephew and others like him could find help for their addictions without having to turn to Jesus and his emissaries on earth.
+I wish my family member and others like him could find help for their addictions without having to turn to Jesus and his emissaries on earth.
 But wishing changes nothing.
 Christianity still gives life, purpose, and meaning to a majority of Americans, and atheists such as I need to accept this.
-Until secularists, humanists, and non-Evangelical Christians can provide comprehensive help to people struggling with addictions, addicts have little choice but to turn to religiously-oriented programs.
+Until secularists, humanists, and non-Evangelical Christians can provide comprehensive help to people struggling with addictions, addicts have little choice but to turn to religiously oriented programs.
 It matters not whether Jesus is who Christians claim he is.
 Addicts want and need help, and Jesus is ready and waiting to help them.
 If non-Christians want things to be different, then we must be willing to invest our time and money in developing “ministries” to help those in need.
-While good work is being done of this front, we are likely several lifetimes away from the day when the miracle-working Jesus is returned to his grave.
+While good work is being done on this front, we are likely several lifetimes away from the day when the miracle-working Jesus is returned to his grave.